-Dualism or physicalism is believed to have failed to explain how the world is integrated as it is.
-They first distinguished matter and mind, and believed that matter is passive and mind is active, engaged in explaining the integrationality of the world.
-Explanation is just a matter of the power of the human mind.
-For an example,

-Anderson offers three functions for his integrational theory of information.
-Valuation function is a function to map stimulus empirically to gap measure; integration function is an arithmetic function to add subjective values of informations, to average them and to prioritize them; response function is a function to translate internal impressions to external response.
-To Anderson, human beings are only the subject of integration and external states of affairs are the object of human integration only.
+Anderson (1981) identifies the following three functions for his integrational theory of information: the valuation function maps stimuli; the integration function adds and prioritizes the subjective values of information; and the response function translates internal impressions to external responses.
+For Anderson, human beings are the subjects of integration while external states of affairs are the objects of exclusively human integration.

-To the extent that Anderson limited integrational information to the human representation, he was following Kantian model of representation.
-But some philosophers pursued the path to naturalization so that they could extend integrational information from human representation to natural representation.
-To them, things in the world are all information processors and operate their own systems of a kind.
-Dretske believes that things maintain their own proto-beliefs while they depend on the space of environmental informations.
-He holds that two systems a and b can fit to each other so that Fa and Fb can enter into correlation.
-Millikan introduces the notion of proper function to a biological individual so that information processions are not mysterious but are determined biologically.
-Chalmers also believes that rocks are in a special state of information like pseudo-consciousness or proto-phenomenal state when they expand or extract.
+To the extent that Anderson limits integrational information to human representation, he follows a Kantian model of representation.
+But some philosophers have extended integrational information from human to natural representations.
+For these philosophers, everything in the world is an information processor.
+Dretske (1988), for instance, believes that all things maintain their own proto-beliefs while they depend on environmental information.
+He holds that two systems a and b can fit to each other so that Fa and Fb can be correlated.
+Millikan (1993) introduces the notion of a proper function to a biological individual so that information processing is not mysterious but is rather determined biologically.
+And Chalmers (1996) believes that even rocks are in a proto-phenomenal state, or state of pseudo-consciousness, when they expand or extract.

-I would decline both Kantian representationalism and Dretske’s naturalization but prefer an integrational view of consciousness.
-Consciousness is neither a subject of representation nor an object for naturalization, but consciousness may be regarded as an integral state of things or an act of integration.
-For this I will discuss the notions of proto-consciousness and intentionality.
-I will attribute proto-consciousness to things and observe how the proto-consciousness may develop to person-consciousness.
-As I gather intentionality from human beings as well as from natural beings I will clarify the relationship between the two.
-I will try to show that consciousness of information is a metaphysical fundamental on the basis of discussions of proto-consciousness and intentionality.
+I tend to reject both Kant’s representationalism and Dretske’s naturalization in favor of an integrational view of consciousness.
+In my view, consciousness is neither a subject of representation nor an object for naturalization; rather, consciousness <is> an integral state of things or an act of integration.
+In order to explain this view more fully, I will first discuss the notions of proto-consciousness and intentionality, showing how proto-consciousness can be attributed to inanimate things and how it can develop into person-consciousness.
+I will also clarify the relationship between the intentionality of human beings and that of natural beings.
+These concepts of proto-consciousness and intentionality will then be used to explain the sense in which the consciousness of information is a metaphysical fundamental.

-2) Proto-consciousness
+1.2 Proto-consciousness

-If the human body is the result of evolution, so is the human mind.
-If the still small intercourses among capillary, brain, digestion, excretion in the human body are marvel of the evolution, so are the wholesome organization of reflection, judgment, belief, want, compassion in the human mind.
-The supposition of evolution of human mind leads to expect that there must be some clue of the human mind not only in the recent common descent but also in the distant common descent.
-Suppose the supposition is false.
-Then one must admit the external intervention in the process of evolution, which by itself falsifies the thesis of the evolution.
-One is hereby led to accept the qualitative continuity between the proto-mind and the human mind.
-It may be allowed that what the proto-mind has may be called ‘proto-consciousness’.
+If the human body is a product of evolution, so too is the human mind.
+Evolutionary explanations can be given, not only for the basic bodily processes of digestion, excretion, and so on, but also for the operations of the mind, such as reflection, judgment, and belief-formation.
+But if the human mind has evolved, then there must be some hint of mentality not only in recent evolutionary history, but also in the much more distant ancestors of human beings.
+If this were not the case, then the human mind would have come about through some external intervention, which is incompatible with the theory of evolution.
+One is therefore led to accept a qualitative continuity between proto-minds (i.e. proto-consciousness) and human minds.